mongodb/docs-realm/docs-release-notes.md

 ## Node.js SDK

 - Landing Page: Remove link to outdated Electron guide.
-- Integration Guides: Remove Integration Guides section from TOC, as these Electron guides are outdated.
+- Integration Guides: Remove outdated Integration Guides section from TOC until we have time to update the guides.

 ## Other